GiovanniSalmeri/yellow-table/README.md

 `Caption` = caption of the table
 `Style` = table style, e.g. `left`, `center`, `right`; the special styles `sortable`, `filtrable` and `point-aligned` add the respective function to the table

+The `media/tables` folder is the place to store your tables.
+You can also create additional folders and organise files as you like.

 If `Name` is left empty (i.e. `-`), the following advanced arguments are also available, among which the first is mandatory:

 `Names` = one file name, or more files to be "merged", concatenated by `>` (e.g. `members2019.csv>members2020.csv`), or to be "joined", concatenated by `|` (e.g. `people.csv|cities.psv`); merging has higher precedence